jekyll/jekyll/site/_docs/collections.md

 ### Step 2: Add your content

 Create a corresponding folder (e.g. `<source>/_my_collection`) and add documents.
-YAML Front Matter is read in as data if it exists, if not, then everything is just stuck in the Document's `content` attribute.
+YAML Front Matter is read in as data if it exists, and everything after it is stuck in the Document's `content` attribute.
+If no YAML Front Matter is provided, Jekyll will not generate the file in your collection.

 Note: the folder must be named identically to the collection you defined in your `_config.yml` file, with the addition of the preceding `_` character.